LBC-LNBio/pyKVFinder/docs/_sources/package/api_reference/index.rst.txt

 API Reference
 *************

-The API of all pyKVFinder functions and classes with expected types and all parameters available.
+The API of all pyKVFinder functions, classes and configuration files with expected types and all parameters available.

 Functions
 =========